ga-dc/sei-project4-gallery/README.md

 Ceate a new issue on this project!

 Use this name template as the issue title: "`<ProjectName> <FirstName> <LastName>`".  e.g. "Scribbl Jimmy Byess", "Roadie Erin Kelley".
-The issue should contain a link to their project's repo(s) and the url to their deployed project(s).
+The issue should contain a link to the project's repo(s) and the url to the deployed project(s).

 Instructors close all issues after each cohort.